Carter-Moorse/FileTypeChecker/README.md

 This module uses the Apacha Tika Core library.

 ## Limitations
 This module does not verify the integrity of a file.
-To be able to do that you need to parse the full contents of a file, which consumes more time and memory.
+To be able to do that you need to parse the full contents of a file.